 For mapping application to MPSoCs, links have been established with the execution platform cluster of ArtistDesign, where some related work is being performed, for example, at Zürich, Bologna and TU Denmark.
 For timing analysis, the same applies for the modelling and validation cluster.
-The three clusters were represented by Lothar Thiele, Nicolas Halbwachs and Peter Marwedel at the South American Summer School on Embedded System Design at Florianopolis in 2008.
 Cluster members Peter Marwedel and Rainer Leupers performed further teaching activities at ALARI, Lugano, together with ArtistDesign members like Luca Benini (Bologna), Rudy Lauwereins (IMEC) and Lothar Thiele (Zürich).
 Further links of ArtistDesign members existed to the SHAPES project and to the HiPEAC Network of Excellence.